 Every 3 months lifelong

-It’s especially important to treat fleas in puppies as large numbers can cause fatal anemia.
-We strongly recommend prescription treatments, as over the counter products often aren’t as effective and may be extremely toxic to cats.
+It’s especially important to treat fleas in puppies as large numbers can cause fatal anaemia.
+We strongly recommend prescription treatments, as over the counter products often aren’t as effective.
 Make sure all other pets in the household are up to date with flea and worming treatment.
 Tick protection is also important to prevent the spread of some diseases.
 Visit our parasite protection and frustrating fleas pages for more information.

 Weeks 3 to 16 are VITALLY IMPORTANT for your puppy’s development.
 These few weeks will have a lifelong impact on your pup’s behavior so it’s essential you put the work in now!
 During this time you need to expose your new pet to as many animals, noises and new experiences as possible!
 Before your pup is fully vaccinated we recommend avoiding areas with lots of unvaccinated dogs (i.e. public parks) and sticking to low risk situations, for example; carrying your pup around outside, car journeys, visiting other private homes/ gardens and socialisation with vaccinated dogs.
 Have a look at the Puppy Plan website from the Kennel Club which provides a great structure for socialising your pup.